ChameleonCloud/docs/source/technical/project.rst

 Project Management
 ==================

 Project management tasks, such as adding users to your project or requesting a renewal, is performed through the portal at https://chameleoncloud.org.
-After you have `created a user account <https://www.chameleoncloud.org/user/register/>`_ and verified your e-mail address from the system generated verification e-mail, you may `login to the portal <https://www.chameleoncloud.org/login/>`_.
-You will be taken to the Dashboard_.
+After you have `created a user account <https://www.chameleoncloud.org/user/register/>`_ and verified your email address, you may `login to the portal <https://www.chameleoncloud.org/login/>`_.
+Once logged in, you should be at *Dashboard* page automatically.
+If not, you can access your *Dashboard* via the dropdown list on top right of the screen.

-The Dashboard_ consists of the following panes:
+The *Dashboard* consists of the following panes:

-- `The Dashboard main page <Dashboard>`_
+- :ref:`dashboard-page`
+- :ref:`projects-page`
-- Projects_
+- :ref:`outages-page`
-- Outages_
+- :ref:`help-desk-page`
-- `Help Desk <Help Desk>`_
-- Profile_
+- :ref:`profile-page`
-- Webinars_
+- :ref:`webinars-page`

 .. _dashboard-page:

 Dashboard
 ____________

-The Dashboard's main page consists of two control panels - the Active Projects control panel and the Open Tickets panel.
+The Dashboard's main page consists of two control panels - the *Active Projects* control panel and the *Open Tickets* panel.

 .. figure:: project/dashboard.png
   :alt: The project dashboard

   The project dashboard

-The left panel is the Active Projects control panel, which allows you to view your active projects and their current usage.
-You may click on a project here to view that project.
+The *Active Projects* control panel allows you to view all your active projects and their current usage.
+You may click on a project to view details.

-The right panel is the Open Tickets panel, where you may view active help desk tickets or `Open a Ticket <https://www.chameleoncloud.org/user/help/ticket/new/>`_.
+The *Open Tickets* panel lists all your active help desk tickets.
+In addition, you can `Open a Ticket <https://www.chameleoncloud.org/user/help/ticket/new/>`_ via the *Open Tickets* panel.

 .. _projects-page: